Eschatologue/CM_wiki/docs/class/paladin/index.md

 Almost by definition, the life of a Paladin is an adventuring life, for every Paladin lives on the front lines of the cosmic struggle against annihilation.
 Fighters are rare enough among the ranks of a world's armies, but even fewer people can claim the calling of a Paladin.
 When they do receive the call, these blessed folk turn from their former occupations and take up arms and magic.
 Sometimes their oaths lead them into the service of the crown as leaders of elite groups of knights, but even then, their loyalty is first to their sacred oaths, not to crown and country.

 Adventuring Paladins take their work seriously.
 A delve into an ancient ruin or a dusty crypt can be a quest driven by a higher purpose than the acquisition of treasure.
 Malign forces lurk in dungeons, and even the smallest victory against them can tilt the cosmic balance away from oblivion.

+## Becoming a Paladin...

+### As a Level 1 Character

+- Gain all the traits in the Core Paladin Traits table.
+- Gain the Paladin's level 1 features, which are listed in the Paladin Features table.

+### As a Multiclass Character

+- Gain the following traits from the Core Paladin Traits table: Hit Point Die, proficiency with Martial Weapons, and training with Light and Medium armour and Shields.
+- Gain the Paladin's level 1 features, which are listed in the Paladin Features table.

+## Paladin Class Features

+As a Paladin, you gain the following class features when you reach the specified Paladin levels.
+These features are listed in the Paladin Features table.
+See the multiclassing rules to determine your available spell slots.

+## Paladin Class Features

 | Paladin Level | Prof. Bonus | Class Feature | Channel Divinity | Spell Prepared | I | II | III | IV | V |
 |:---:|:---:|:---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|